 Our instructors are caring individuals that possess experience and expertise in their respective field.
 Our instructors meet or exceed State of Michigan and accreditation criteria, guidelines, and qualifications.
 It’s not uncommon for students of Dorsey Schools to see their instructors as their coach and mentor throughout their studies.

 Why should I choose Dorsey Schools over another school?

 Students choose Dorsey Schools over other Career Training Schools for a variety of reasons.
 You can learn more by visiting The Dorsey Difference page.

-Which Dorsey campuses offer the Patient Care Technician program?
+Which Dorsey Schools campuses offer the Patient Care Technician program?

 How do I enroll?

 If you’re interested in enrolling in the Patient Care Technician program at Dorsey Schools, the first step you should take is meeting with one of our Admissions Representatives.
+Request information online and a member of our team will be back in touch with you shortly.
 You can read more about our Admissions process on our Admissions information page.

 Does your program include certification?